masadchattha/InstantiableHelper/README.md

 ---

 I hope this guide helps elevate your code structure.
-If you'd like to connect and further discuss iOS development, please feel free to visit my [LinkedIn profile](https://www.linkedin.com/in/masadchattha/).
+If you'd like to connect and further discuss iOS development, visit my [LinkedIn profile](https://www.linkedin.com/in/masadchattha/).